 The federal and state governments lose a lot of needed tax revenue from independent contractor misclassifications and are stepping up enforcement.
 And enforcement may be just the beginning of a nightmare for employers.
 As the Morrison & Foerster Monthly News explains, [i]f the IRS or a state agency brings an enforcement action, it’s a fair bet that private actions claiming wage and hour and other violations will follow close behind.”

 For everything you need to know about classifying employees and independent contractors, and the advantages of each, turn to CEB’s Advising California Employers and Employees, chap 3.
-CEB will be covering this issue in a new program, Employee or Independent Contractor: Misclassification Can Be Costly.
+CEB covers this issue in its CLE program, Employee or Independent Contractor: Misclassification Can Be Costly, available On Demand.

 © The Regents of the University of California, 2011.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.